New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 \subsubsection{The relation of equivalence in the \emph{full} Colombeau algebra}

-In the canonical formulation, there is a clear relation of equivalence formulated either between an element of the Colombeau algebra and a distribution, or analogically between two elements of the Colombeau algebra:
+In the canonical formulation the equivalence relation is again formulated either between an element of the Colombeau algebra and a distribution, or analogously between two elements of the Colombeau algebra: If there $\exists m$, such that for any $\phi\in A^{m}(\mathbb{R}^{n})$, and for any ~$\Psi(x_{i})\in D(\mathbb{R}^{n})$, it holds that